 The Sukrin bread mix was easy, too.
 Just add water!
 I spooned it into two long logs on oiled parchment and then with oiled hands, coaxed it into two smooth logs.
 I baked the bread for an hour and cut it into 40 pieces – the perfect number for appetizers.
 Here is my review of the bread.

-Crackers and bread are not necessary if you're pressed for time.
-This artichoke hummus dip was great on fresh cut vegetables, too!
+Crackers and bread are not necessary if you’re pressed for time.
+This low carb hummus was great on fresh cut vegetables, too!

-This Low Carb Artichoke Hummus is 4 net carbs per 1/4 cup serving.
+This Low Carb Hummus With Artichoke is 4 net carbs per 1/4 cup serving.

 - 14 oz canned artichoke bottoms